Hem0Goblin/2D_Map_Maker/README.md

 First of all python3 and pygame needs to be installed in your computer\
 \
-To use your own pics, change their names with number named png files\
+To use your own tiles, change their names with number named png files\
 and for background, name your background to bg.png\
 Since There is no eraser one empty palette slot is recommended\
 There is 16 palette slot in palatte\